ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 so that it can be output when results are returned.
 It is also important to understand we use the python
 Decimal() method to apply the defined precision value to the floating values for this stage.
+This determines the accuracy of out outputs.

 We now determine if the absolute difference between the sum of the components and the predictive is zero then the method stops